 When we enter into an arrangement for multiple items, which may be used in one or more issues, we may negotiate a one-time package rate (irrespective of when they're used) or make part payments.
 In these cases we'll enter into a specific arrangement with the contributor(s).

-All contributors are expected have their own medical, property and public liability insurance when on assignment for OUTBACK or any of its publications.
+All contributors are expected have their own travel, medical, property and public liability insurance when on assignment for OUTBACK or any of its publications.

 OUTBACK retains copyright of all text published in the magazine, digital platforms and associated titles.
 Copyright of photographs remains with the photographer, unless otherwise agreed.
 However, OUTBACK reserves the right to use published photos to promote the magazine on OUTBACK and R.M.Williams websites, through social media, on posters and other point-of-sale material, in advertisements and any other context that enhances circulation.

 Unless otherwise agreed, photos that are re-published in a subsequent issue attract a rate of half the usual rate of payment.

 When OUTBACK agrees to publish text or photos from a contributor, it does so on the explicit understanding that text and photos gathered for OUTBACK's use cannot be published in Australia for at least six months from the date of publication in OUTBACK or associated titles.

 In some situations we'll pay or meet travel costs.
 But these always have to be pre-arranged.
 Never enter into a contra arrangement for the supply of a vehicle, airline ticket etc without our knowledge and approval.

 Fax (02) 9028 5431